fledge-iot/fledge/tests/system/python/docs/pair/test_e2e_fledge_pair.rst

-Test E2E Fledge Pair
+E2E Fledge Pair Test
 ~~~~~~~~~~~~~~~~~~~~

 Objective
 +++++++++
-This test is specifically designed to perform end-to-end testing with two Fledge instances running as a pair.
-Fledge(A) having south services of fledge-south-sinusoid, fledge-south-expression, and fledge-south-playback, which ingest data.
-This data is then sent to Fledge(B) using the fledge-north-http-north plugin.
-Fledge(B) runs the fledge-south-http (Python) plugin to receive data from Fledge(A) and forwards it to the PI Server using the fledge-north-OMF plugin.
-This test is specifically designed to perform end-to-end testing with two Fledge instances running as a pair.
-Fledge(A) has south services (fledge-south-sinusoid, fledge-south-expression, fledge-south-playback) to ingest data.
-This data is then sent to Fledge(B) using the fledge-north-http-north plugin.
-Fledge(B) receives data via the fledge-south-http plugin and forwards it to the PI Server using the fledge-north-OMF plugin.
+This test is designed for end-to-end validation between two Fledge instances, Fledge(A) and Fledge(B).
+Fledge(A) uses the fledge-south-sinusoid, fledge-south-expression, and fledge-south-playback south services to ingest data.
+This data is then transferred to Fledge(B) using the fledge-north-http-north plugin.
+Fledge(B) processes the data through the fledge-south-http plugin and forwards it to the PI Server via the fledge-north-OMF plugin.

-This test consists *TestE2eExprPi* class, which contains only one test cases functions:
+This test consists *TestE2eFogPairPi* class, which contains a single test case function:

 1. **test_end_to_end**: Verifies that data is ingested into Fledge(A) using the mentioned south plugins, sent to Fledge(B) via north-http plugin, Then Fledge(B) receive this data via http south and send to PI.
 Checks data integrity, asset creation, and ensures that data reaches the PI Server.